PocketBun Differences From PocketBase

 SQL placeholders and dbx rewriting

 PocketBun supports dbx-style query marker rewriting for SQLite helpers.
-Logged placeholder formats can differ while query behavior remains compatible.
+Logged placeholder formats can differ while query behavior is compatible.

 Dev SQL logging format